Fact or Fiction: Verifying Scientific Claims: The dataset

 \subsection{Claim writing}

-\paragraph{Definition} In \ours, a scientific claim is an {\it atomic factual statement} expressing a finding about one aspect of a scientific entity or process, which can be verified from a single source.\footnote{Requiring annotators to search multiple sources to verify a single claim increases cognitive burden and decreases the quality of annotation.} For instance, ``\emph{The $R_0$ of the novel coronavirus is 2.5}'' is considered a valid scientific claim.
-Opinion-based statements like ``\emph{The government should require people to stand six feet apart to slow the spread of coronavirus}'' are not considered scientific claims.
-Compound claims like ``\emph{Aerosolized coronavirus droplets can travel at least 6 feet and can remain in the air for 3 hours}'' should be split into two atomic claims.

-\paragraph{Annotation} Citances \cite{Nakov2004CitancesC} are an ideal source for claims since they contain expert-written assertions about important findings reported in related research articles, and, unlike claims found on the web, they specify the documents where supporting evidence can be found.

-Annotators are shown a citance -- the \textit{source citance} -- in the context of its source article, and are asked to write up to three claims based on the content of the citance while ensuring the produced claims conform to our claim definition.
+{\bf Annotation} Annotators are shown a source citance in the context of an article, and are asked to write up to three claims based on the content of the citance; see Appendix \ref{sec:annotation_examples} for an example.
 This results in \emph{natural} claims because the annotator does not see the cited article's abstract -- the \emph{cited abstract} -- at the time of claim writing.
-Figure \ref{fig:claim} shows an example.
-See Appendix \ref{sec:annotation_interfaces} for screenshots of the claim and evidence interfaces.
+Annotators are asked to skip citances that do not make statements about specific scientific findings.